ubccpsc/310/resources/other/async.md

 <a href="#parallelPromiseAwait"></a>
-#### With hyrbid await and Promise.all
+#### With hybrid await and Promise.all

-Fortunately, both promises and async/await can be combined to strike a nice balance of understandability and realiability.
-Here `Promise.all` is used to wait for all work to be done, but rather than using a `.then` or `.catch`, we are using `await` which also enables us to use the standard exception handling mechanisms for errors.
+Fortunately, both promises and async/await can be combined to strike a nice balance of understandability and reliability.
+Here `Promise.all` is used to wait for all work to be done, but rather than handling `.all` being done using a `.then` or `.catch`, we are using `await` which also enables us to use the standard exception handling mechanisms for errors.

 ```typescript
 try {